AswathSanthanakrishnan/NLP---Mini-project-3/README.md

     ```bash
     streamlit run app.py
     ```
-3. Open the app in your browser, enter your Google API key, upload an employee CSV, define a project, and generate tasks.
+3. Open the app in your browser, upload an employee CSV, pick or define a project, generate a PRD, then generate and assign tasks.

+### Model downloads
+- Text generation uses the local Hugging Face model `distilgpt2`.
+- Task-to-employee matching uses `all-MiniLM-L6-v2` from SentenceTransformers.
+- On first run, these models download automatically to the Hugging Face cache (~hundreds of MB).
+Subsequent runs are local/offline as long as the cache persists.

 ## Employee CSV Format
 The employee CSV should have the following format: